ckeditor/ckeditor5/docs/tutorials/widgets/implementing-an-inline-widget.md

 In this tutorial, you will learn how to implement an inline widget.
 You will build a "placeholder" feature that allows the users to insert predefined placeholders, like a date or a surname, into the document.

 <info-box warning>
-	**Please be advised that we are currently working on the official implementation of this feature!**
+	**We have an official implementation of this feature!**

-	The official feature will be much more robust than the solution presented here, and will offer many configuration options.
-If you plan to implement a custom placeholder feature based on this tutorial, we strongly advise waiting for the official solution.
-In case of any questions, feel free to [contact us](https://ckeditor.com/contact/).
+	While this tutorial was created for learning purposes, it only offers a basic, simplified solution.
+We have an official implementation of this mechanism, called the {@link features/merge-fields merge fields} feature.
+It is much more robust than the solution presented here, and offers many configuration options.
 </info-box>

 First, you will use widget utilities and conversion to define the behavior of this feature.
 Later on, you will use dropdown utilities to create a dropdown that will allow for inserting new placeholders.
 You will also learn how to use the editor configuration to define allowed placeholder names.